The complete MVP app checklist

 - What can you do manually behind the scenes before automating it?

-- Where is custom engineering actually the differentiator?
+- Where is custom engineering actually the differentiator, not just effort?

 5. Decide your metrics

-- What's the one metric that tells you to double down?
+- What is the one metric that tells you to double down?

-- What result would tell you to pivot — and have you written it down?
+- What result would tell you to pivot, and have you written it down in advance?

 - How will you instrument it before launch, not after?